Battle of Mag Femen: Background

-The battle
+Battle

 According to the Annals of Ulster the army of Niall Glúndub marched south to war against the Uí Ímair and halted on 22 August at Topar Glethrach in Mag Femen.
 A force of Vikings was nearby, and the Irish began the battle by attacking that morning.
 The battle lasted until the evening, with around 100 casualties between the two sides, most of them on the Viking side.
 The tide was turned when a large number of reinforcements led by Ragnall arrived, and the Irish fled back to their camp.
 The Annals of the Four Masters give a similar but slightly different account of the battle.
 In that account one thousand one hundred men died in the battle, not one hundred, and it also says that the Irish fled the battle before the arrival of Ragnall.
 The Four Masters account also enumerates several casualties not listed in the Ulster account: the chief of Cairrge Brachaidhe; Máel Finnén mac Donnagáin, chief of Úi Cearnaigh; and Fergal mac Muirecáin, chief of Uí Chreamhthainn.

 Both accounts agree that after the battle a small force led by Niall Glúndub encamped against Ragnall's army for twenty nights.
 Niall sent word to Leinster that they should bring an army to lay siege to the Viking force.
 The Leinstermen did so, but their force was destroyed and their king Augaire mac Ailella was slain by the army of Sitric Cáech at the Battle of Confey.
 Augaire's death marked the end of effective opposition to the Vikings' return to Ireland.
 Sitric led his men on a triumphant return to Dublin, where he established himself as king, while Ragnall returned to England and soon became King of Northumbria.